MLH/mlh-policies/community-values.md

 ## MLH Member Events are open and accessible to all students.

  - Do not have entry fees.
  - Advertise well enough in advance for hackers in the area to learn about the event.
- - Do not discriminate on the basis of race, religion, national origin, color, sex, gender identity, sexual orientation, social class, economic status, veteran status, disability, or age.
+ - Do not discriminate on the basis of gender, age, sexual orientation, disability, physical appearance, body size, race,
+   religion, social class, economic status, veteran status, sexual images, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
  - Make a good-will effort to advertise and make the application for admission publicly available.
  - Aren’t secret or invite-only events